 The costs estimated for each phase were documented in the Components_InstrumentingEnd2End.xlsx spreadsheet.
 Table 3 below provides a copy.

-Phase 1
+Phases 1 and 2

-Upon approval of this plan, Phase 1 may commence.
-Phase 1 makes use of resources that are available at each site.
-No costs are expected in Phase 1.
+Upon approval of this plan, Phases 1 and 2 may commence.
+Phase 1 and 2 make use of resources that are available at each site.
+No costs are expected in Phases 1 and 2.

-Phase 2
+Phase 3